overeem11/MapRAINLINK/README.md

 How to start?
 Just clone this repository.
 With the default settings, the locations of CML paths and the interpolated CML rainfall estimates are plotted on a map of the Netherlands for one 15-min time interval.
 This is based on output from RAINLINK, by running the Dutch sample dataset, which is part of RAINLINK.
 The map is made by running: python VisualizeCMLsGaugesRadars_CartopyOSM_GM.py ConfigVisualizeCMLsGaugesRadars_CartopyOSM_GM.py

-All the plotting options and input files need to be specified in the configuration file "ConfigVisualizeCMLsGaugesRadars_CartopyOSM_GM.py".
+All the plotting options and input and output files need to be specified in the configuration file "ConfigVisualizeCMLsGaugesRadars_CartopyOSM_GM.py".

 Open datasets to use with MapRAINLINK:
 - Gridded rainfall maps retrieved from CML data from Sri Lanka over a 3.5 month period (https://doi.org/10.4121/14166539.v2).